ARCSunny/SunnyGPT-Local-AI-Chatbot/README.md

 Chat data is stored locally in chats.json.

 This means conversations can remain available after the Streamlit application is restarted, provided that the JSON file is preserved.

+### 5. Automatic chat titles

+When a new conversation receives its first user message, SunnyGPT automatically creates a title from that message.

+Long titles are shortened to keep the sidebar organized.

+### 6. Delete conversations

+Users can delete individual conversations from the sidebar.

+The application includes a confirmation step before permanently removing a chat from the local JSON store.

+### 7. Light and dark themes

+Users can switch between:

+- Dark mode
+- Light mode

+The interface uses custom CSS to style the main application area, sidebar, chat input, buttons, borders, and text.